 Mt Williamson (14,375') is the second highest peak in California.
 The most common route is from the Shepherd Pass TH, about 50km round trip, with over 8000' of elevation gain.
+Including Tyndall adds about 2 miles and 1500' of elevation gain.

 Note - Eric Jesse's 1 Aug 2020 FKT effort included a summit of Mt Tyndall